 If the NWDAF containing MTLF determines to terminate the ML model training, i.e. NWDAF containing MTLF will not provide further notifications related to this request, then the NWDAF containing MTLF may notify the NWDAF Service consumer a Terminate Request indication with cause code (e.g. NWDAF overload, not available for the FL process anymore, etc.) by invoking the Nnwdaf_MLModelTraining_Notify service operation.

-In order to enable Federated Learning, NWDAF containing MTLF acting as FL Client NWDAF can notify NWDAF Service consumer acting as FL Server NWDAF the local ML model information and status report of FL training including Accuracy of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.).
+In order to enable Federated Learning, NWDAF containing MTLF acting as FL Client NWDAF can notify NWDAF Service consumer acting as FL Server NWDAF the local ML model information and status report of FL training including Accuracy information of local model and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension, etc.).

-If the Model Accuracy Check Flag is present in the Nnwdaf_MLModelTraining_Subscribe, the service provider NWDAF acting as FL Client NWDAF may notify the NWDAF Service consumer acting as FL Server NWDAF the Model Accuracy of the global ML Model.
+If the Model Accuracy Check Flag is present in the Nnwdaf_MLModelTraining_Subscribe, the service provider NWDAF acting as FL Client NWDAF may notify the NWDAF Service consumer acting as FL Server NWDAF the Model Accuracy information of the global ML Model.

 6th change